 In 2011, Karen claimed first place at the intermediate level at the U.S. Junior Championships, and she followed that up by winning the national novice crown in 2012.
 In 2015, she made her senior debut at nationals, dazzling the crowd in Greensboro, North Carolina, by winning the bronze medal.

-It was a disappointing finish at the 2016 national championships; but she came back with a vengeance in 2017.
-She not only won the short program but she captivated the Kansas City crowd with her free skate to win her first U.S. title.
-This year marked the first time since 2011 that neither Ashley Wagner nor Gracie Gold won the U.S. ladies’ title.
+Karen suffered a disappointing 2016 national championships, where she finished eighth, but she came back vigorously in 2017.
+At the 2017 championships, Karen not only won the short program but she captivated the Kansas City crowd with her free skate to win her first U.S. title.

 In addition to her training, Karen enjoys teaching group skating classes at her rink.
 Off the ice, she likes to paint, read and listen to music.
 Karen is a fan of Totoro, a Japanese cartoon anime character.

 Karen hopes her momentum is just getting started.
-And though she might be small, she sure does pack a punch.
+She is young, and she is hungry.

 No news at this time.